veda30107/School-Opening-Status---India/README.md

 **Data**
 Data are collected from state government documents and from verified media reports.

-Visualisation of Choropleth map to show the details of School-Opening-Status for Indian states and union territories.

 **Indicator Description:** The indicator tracks the status of opening/closure of schools in different states and union territories of India for four types of schools (lower primary school, higher primary schools, high schools and higher secondary schools).